rssoftwareab/arrigo-support/docs/frontend.md

 ## Next Releases

 - Feature: New Login and Logo.

+- Hotfix: Hide legend footer if user access level is below operator
+- Hotfix: TP-7887 - Issue clicking on filter button touch device
 - Hotfix: Revert to set user filter when navigating away from the reports view

+## 1.0.168

+*2021-05-05*

+- Hotfix: TP-7644 Open popup view from list in viewcontainer not working (#639)
-- Hotfix: Add finnish translations
+- Hotfix: Add finnish translations (#635)
-- Hotfix: Set densityfactor for Arrigo BMS
+- Hotfix: Set densityfactor for Arrigo BMS (#633)
 - Hotfix: Fixes issue where create order would not work for Swedish users
-- Hotfix: Map location coordinates
+- Hotfix: Map location coordinates (#631)
-- Hotfix: Translation Change
+- Hotfix: Translation Change (#629)
-- Hotfix: Meter and Building Default Route
+- Hotfix: Meter and Building Default Route (#628)
-- Hotfix: Allow zero as consumption / reading value
+- Hotfix: Allow zero as consumption / reading value (#627)

 ## 1.0.164